 Partnering with a good research firm can help deliver results that have the greatest potential for demographic insight because of their custom reporting abilities.
 While working with the Greater Portland Area CVB on their project, we were fortunate to be able to dive into research reports already provided to the CVB.
 These reports proved invaluable as they presented a very clear picture of the types of individuals who were interested in visiting the area and who would, by extension, be interested in hearing more about Portland, Maine in the digital space.

 Website analytics provide a different sort of window to your audience.
 They identify what these “virtual visitors” to the digital destination you’ve provided (your DMO’s website) are looking at when they arrive and can also provide insight into how they are finding your content.
 As you develop your paid and unpaid social strategy to drive website traffic going forward, consider using multiple landing pages related specifically to the message you are “promoting”.
-This can direct visitors to exactly what you are promoting AND help when measuring the effectiveness of specific social campaigns.
+This will allow you to direct visitors to exactly what you are promoting to them AND help when measuring the effectiveness of specific social campaigns.

 In the early days of social media, most people thought you needed to be active on every available social platform to maximize your presence.
 But today we know (that is impossible and) the only viable strategy is to focus your efforts on a few select channels.
 So, once potential audience groups (personas) have been determined, we then identify the social channels that will deliver the content most effectively to those groups.
 For DMOs that have great imagery potential, platforms like Instagram and Facebook are nearly always at the top of the list.
 For Portland, Maine, it was recommended that they lean into efforts on Facebook, Instagram, Twitter, and Pinterest while leaning away from channels like YouTube, which was being primarily used by Portland as a tool for communicating specific information to meeting planners.
 With the social channels identified for Portland, it was time to begin development of the content plan.